benblack769/benblack769.github.io/posts/rants/software_2_0_revisited.md

 #### Data Manager Process Focus

-While all the above intellectual demands have an important place, there is clearly a much greater degree of mind-numbing grind in Software 2.0 development than Code 1.0 development.
+While all the above intellectual demands have an important place, there is clearly a much greater degree of mind-numbing grind in Software 2.0 development than Software 1.0 development.
 Combined with the high degree of responsibility and focus of understanding on the Data Manager, second guessing and decision exhaustion are huge problems.

 To minimize this second guessing and allow for the possibility of smooth flow in the labeling, targeted processes can be established to commit to workflows that are understood to work, and see changes through to where success can be determined.